anandijain/learning/random/school/cover_letter.md

 1.

+One of the biggest challenges I have with evaluating texts' is connecting each part of their model, not evaluating each part individually, but the framework as a whole.

+Breaking down written logic into mathematical notation is one way that I think greatly improves my ability to comprehend the material.

 The primary conflict that I faced this quarter was wrestling with the implications that Smith and Marx's economic models have.

 Deriving